 The Cleveland Foundation has conducted a summer internship program since 1999 that provides talented and diverse undergraduate students and recent college graduates an opportunity to work within Cleveland-area nonprofit and public sector organizations.
 Beyond an 11-week paid internship experience, interns also participate in and coordinate bi-weekly seminars that highlight the work of local nonprofit and public sector organizations, their roles within the community, and opportunities for professional development.

-October/November – Organizations are invited to apply to host a summer intern.
+October – Organizations are invited to apply to host a summer intern

-January – Interns are invited to apply to the program with an early February deadline.
+November/December/January – Interns are invited to apply to the program

-March – Interviews with top candidates are conducted.
+February/March/Early April – Interviews with top candidates are conducted

 The program’s objectives include: